saapra/security-tips/web.md

 For Facebook login oauth flaw if site is not using “state” parameter which is used to protect against CSRF attack, so even while adding social account from applications users setting same flawed oauth implementation is used.

+### Using CSRF token accross account

+Using same CSRF token of 1 account on another

+### Same length and sum

+Keeping length of token and SUM same. like ABC have:
+* length 3
+* A+B+C = 61+62+63 = 186

+SO a token like CAB,CBA etc.

+### Removing token entirely

+remove the token entriely from the request

+### Decoding Token

+If token is MD5,or base64 or something, just decode it and see.

 # XML injection